High Risk Infant Follow-Up

 Contact Us

 The California Children's Services (CCS) High Risk Infant Follow-Up (HRIF) program was established to identify infants who might develop CCS-eligible conditions after discharge from a CCS-approved Neonatal Intensive Care Unit (NICU).
 CCS Program standards require that each CCS-approved NICU must have an organized program or a written agreement with another CCS-approved HRIF Program to ensure the follow-up of discharged high risk infants.
+The HRIF programs are considered outpatient CCS

 The CCS Program’s goal of identifying infants who may develop a CCS-eligible medical condition provides for a number of diagnostic services for children up to three years of age.
 The following are reimbursable diagnostic services: